altrscoi/diva-dl/README.md

-# DIVA (darling, i'm very acquisitive)

-note: a rework is in progress for more hoarding fun, but this version still works pretty well so i'm gonna leave it public
+# diva-dl 🎙️

-DIVA is a python-based downloader that specializes in acquiring audios from voice actor's on reddit (gwa, etc.) it scrapes a reddit profile to search for any soundgasm links posted by the profile, and automatically saves the audios for you. it can also be used as a standalone soundgasm downloader if you have a bunch of links you wanna download all at once as well.
+diva-dl is a one-script-python based downloader that specializes in acquiring audios from voice actor's on reddit (gwa, etc.). it scrapes a reddit profile to search for any soundgasm links posted by the account and automates the downloading process. it can also be used as a standalone soundgasm downloader.

-the idea of this script from the beginning was always to be as simple and straightforward as possible, therefore this is a very simple project to use and run!!
+## features
+- multi-user & multi-threading support – download from multiple reddit va profiles at once
+-  reddit thread parsing – automatically extracts soundgasm links from entire reddit threads, no manual searching needed
+- organized downloads – files are neatly sorted by voice actor username, making it have a much nicer look
+- live progress tracking – see successful vs failed downloads, real-time speed tracking, and automatic file size warnings for 2gb+ collections
+- import from text files – if you have a list of reddit/soundgasm links in a text file, diva has the ability to download them
+- safe termination handling – diva gracefully finishes current downloads instead of corrupting files
+- customizable settings – toggle multi-threading, verbosity, file size warnings, and more to fine-tune your experience
+- beautiful ui with rich – styled with spinners, progress bars, live updates, and a modern CLI experience

 ## requirements

 ```
-beautifulsoup4>=4.9.3
-praw>=7.7.0
-requests>=2.26.0
+requests>=2.28.0
+praw>=7.6.0
+beautifulsoup4>=4.11.1
 mutagen>=1.45.1
+rich>=12.5.1
 ```

 ## installation